baclausen/ddi_youtube_casestudy/README.md

 **Supporting Questions:**
 1. Do videos with more likes or comments trend faster in the U.S.?
-2. Is there a relationship between views and average watch duration?
+2. What is the relationship between views and engagements?

 **Hypothesis:**
 > Videos with more likes and comments are more likely to trend than those with fewer interactions.